devsecopsgirl/internship-appsecco/docs/github-action.md

           ./dependency-check-6.0.2-release.zip
 ```

 * To run workflow, I scrolled to the bottom of the page and select Commit directly to the `main` branch.
 Then, to create a pull request, click `Propose new file`.
-Committing the workflow file in repository triggers the push event and runs workflow
+Committing the workflow file in repository triggers the push event and runs workflow.
+* The report that got generated is [here](https://github.com/devsecopsgirl/internship-appsecco/blob/internship-part2/Reports/sast report.zip)

 ### Viewing workflow results